Table of contents

 Use CaseCheck equality of ratiosExams (CUET, SSC, Banking), real-life problems

-Proportion is the relation between four quantities such that the ratio of the first two is equal to the ratio of the last two.
+A proportion describes the relationship between four quantities such that the ratio of the first pair equals the ratio of the second pair.
+The standard form of proportion is:

-The proportion formula works by comparing two ratios.
-If two ratios are equal, they are said to be in proportion.
+If these two ratios are equal, then the numbers a, b, c, and d are said to be in proportion.

-4. If equal, then they are in proportion.
+4. If both products are equal, the ratios are in proportion.

 Example 1: Check if 2, 4, 6, 12 are in proportion.